Think about it.

 THE COLOR OF MONEY: Design essentials for entrepreneurs

-For: Entrepreneurs and business owners.
+Entrepreneurs and small business owners.

 See and hear Rebecca in action